 PM Modi's first comments on Nagrota encounter after high-level meet with Amit Shah, NSA

-New Delhi, Nov 20: Prime Minister Narendra Modi on Friday held a review meeting with Union Home Minister Amit Shah, National Security Advisor Ajit Doval, Foreign Secretary and top intelligence establishment over the recent Nagrota encounter in Jammu and Kashmir.
+New Delhi, Nov 20: Prime Minister Narendra Modi on Friday held a review meeting with Union Home Minister Amit Shah, National Security Advisor, Ajit Doval, Foreign Secretary and top intelligence establishment over the recent Nagrota encounter in Jammu and Kashmir.

 According to the reports, the terrorists were planning a big attack on the anniversary of the 26/11 terror attack.